 Maria Ruiz Vico

-Dr Maria Ruiz Vico is a Clinical Research Fellow who joined the team in January 2019, after having been awarded a SEOM (Spanish Society of Medical Oncology) translational research fellowship in Sept 2018.
+Dr Maria Ruiz Vico is a Medical Oncologist who joined the team in January 2019, after having been awarded a SEOM (Spanish Society of Medical Oncology) grant for translational research training in Sept 2018.

-In 2016 she entered the PhD Program in Biomedicine and Translational Research at The University of Malaga, Spain, with a project based on the characterization and correlation of gene methylation patterns in in NSCLC.
-She is also finishing her Master’s Degree in Medical Oncology from SEOM.
+In 2016, she entered the PhD Program in Biomedicine and Translational Research at The University of Malaga, Spain, with a project based on plasma DNA analysis in advanced prostate cancer.
+She also has a Master’s Degree in Medical Oncology from SEOM.

-Her main interest is treatment personalization and resistance in prostate cancer patients and her goal is to start a postdoctoral degree in our group as soon as she finishes her PhD.
+Her main interest is treatment personalisation and resistance in prostate cancer patients and her goal is to start a postdoctoral degree in the group as soon as she finishes her PhD.

 Miss Sharan Lall joined the Team in February 2019 as a highly experienced technician.
 She brings with her an extensive knowledge and expertise in histological techniques.